-Capable of operating within the Automatic Transponder Identification System, ATIS includes data at the end of a transmission for station identification.
+Capable of operating within the Automatic Confirmation tone indicates the Transponder Identification System, ATIS includes data at the end of a transmission and signals to others it is clear to talk. for station identification.

 Speaker/Mic Jack

 Allows connecting optional Cobra Lapel Speaker/Mic and other Cobra accessories.